LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 !!! tip "Time for a Break?"
     This is a good place to pause if you need to.
 Just note where you are on the page so you can return later.

-## Verify Secrets
+## Validate Secrets

-This step, new with Loop 3.2.0 checks that the Secrets you added are correct.
-Some things cannot be verified yet, but most can and a relatively clear error message is provided.
+This step, new with Loop 3.2.x checks that the Secrets you added are correct.
+Some things cannot be validated at this point, but most can and a relatively clear error message is provided.

-This will be updated soon, but for now - follow the instructions under Add Identifiers for Loop, but do the first action: 1 Verify Secrets.
+This will be updated soon, but for now - follow the instructions under Add Identifiers for Loop, but do the first action: 1 Validate Secrets.

 ## Add Identifiers for Loop